NDAR123909/ou-statarb/README.md

 prices, the overall picture became less inflated, which funny enough turned out to be the most useful part of the project.
 I expound more on that further below.

-## The one picture to start with
+## Important note to begin with

 A hedge ratio is not a constant.
 It drifts as the two companies underneath it change.
-A single OLS estimate (red) picks one number and is wrong almost everywhere.
-The Kalman filter (blue) re-estimates it every day from past data and stays close to the truth (green).
+A single OLS estimate (in red) picks one number and is wrong almost everywhere.
+The Kalman filter (in blue) re-estimates it every day from past data and stays close to the truth (in green).

 ![Kalman dynamic hedge ratio](figures/kalman_report.png)

-## Why a spread might mean-revert
+## Why a spread might mean-revert to begin with

-Two companies with similar risk exposures, say two refiners or a stock and its sector ETF, get pushed around by the same shocks, so they tend to drift together.
+Let's say that two companies with similar risk exposures, like two refiners or a stock and its sector ETF, get pushed around by the same shocks, so that they tend to drift together.
 The gap between them has no particular reason to run off forever.
 When it widens, substitution and arbitrage tend to reel it back in.
 That pull is the θ in